DaveGut/HubithingsReplica/README.md

 ## Requires previous installation and checkout of the HubiThing Replica Integration within Hubitat Enviroment.
 Link: https://community.hubitat.com/t/release-hubithings-replica/107976

 If available it is recommended to read the associated ReadMe prior to installation.
+The ReadMe files can also be accessed from the device HELP button at the top of the device's edit page.

 ### Generic Color Temp Bulb
 * Driver: https://raw.githubusercontent.com/DaveGut/HubithingsReplica/main/Drivers/ReplicaCTBulb.groovy